Updated Jan 2024

 We can’t completely discredit AI because it can enhance human writers’ work.
 If you’ve ever used a keyword research tool, grammar checker or sentence autocomplete feature, you’re using AI.

-Writing tools powered by AI make quick work of polishing a human writer’s work.
+Writing tools powered by AI quickly polish a human writer’s work.
 They improve clarity, optimize content for search and maintain specific reading levels.

 There Are Many Drawbacks